Jim Cannon is CEO and founder of Sustainable Fisheries Partnership.

 Previously, Kathryn worked at the Ocean Conservancy and helped to initiate some of the early improvement projects in the US Gulf of Mexico.
-She is on the Advisory Council of the Conservation Alliance for Seafood Solutions and is a graduate of the NFI Future Leaders Program.
-She is also a Certified ESG Practitioner with the Center for Sustainability Excellence (CSE).
+She is a certified ESG Practitioner with the Center for Sustainability Excellence (CSE).
 Kathryn has a BA in communications from the State University of New York at Albany.

 Kathryn is based in the US, near Orlando, Florida.